 BESPOKE study of ctDNA guided immunotherapy (IO)

 The BESPOKE IO clinical study will collect data and blood samples from patients with advanced or metastatic solid tumors who will receive standard of care ICIs.
-The study will determine the impacts on treatment decisions and early detection of disease progression when Signatera testing is integrated as part of routine assessment of tumor response.
+The study will determine how routine Signatera testing impacts treatment decisions and early detection of disease progression when integrated as part of routine assessment of tumor response.